ergest/sql_patterns/Book/chap4.md

 # Chapter 4: Query Performance (TBD)
 In this chapter we're going to talk about query performance, aka how to make your queries run faster.
 Why do we care about making queries run faster?
 Faster queries get you results faster, obviously, but they also consume fewer resources, making them cheaper on modern data warehouses.

 This chapter isn't just about speed.
 There are many clever hacks to make your queries run really fast, but many of them will make your code unreadable and unmaintainable.
-We need to strike a balance between performance, accuracy and maintainability.
+We need to strike a balance between performance and maintainability.

 ## Reduce Rows as Early as Possible
-The most important pattern that improves query performance is reducing data as much as possible before you do anything else.
+The most important pattern that improves query performance is reducing data as much as possible as early as possible.
 What does that mean?

 So far we've learned that using modularity via CTEs and views is the best way to tackle complex queries.
 We also learned to keep our modules small and single purpose to ensure maximum composability.
-We've already seen CTEs that do aggregation and calculation of metrics that can be used later.
-Another great operation to do inside a CTEs is filtering.
+CTEs are great for aggregation and calculation of metrics but they can also be used to filter data as early as possible.

-Let's take a look at an example from the last chapter but let's add a filter for only the activity that occurred in the second week of December 2021.
+Let's take a look at the example from the last chapter but now let's add a filter for only the activity that occurred in the second week of December 2021.
 ```sql
 --listing 4.1
 WITH post_activity AS (